 Servant Leadership is participative leadership style because the focus is on the promotion of performance and satisfaction of employees.

-Instead of a top-down, hierarchical style, Servant Leadership emphasises collaboration, trust, empathy, and the ethical use of power.
+Instead of a top-down, hierarchical style, it emphasises collaboration, trust, empathy, and the ethical use of power.

-Whether your organisation adopts Servant Leadership will depend on your leadership team, workplace culture and business goals.
+Whether your organisation adopts the philosphy will depend on your leadership team, workplace culture and business goals.

 There is a link between Servant Leadership and the concept of emotional intelligence, which we teach in all of our leadership and management programs.
 Being aware of your emotions and other people’s emotions, as well as being able to regulate your emotions is a key trait of a Servant Leader.